kwaldenphd/eoc-final-project-resources/README.md

 # Resources for Data Wrangling and Visualization

-[Click here]() to visit the "Resources for Data Wrangling and Visualization" page that includes specialized Python resources for...
+[Click here](https://github.com/kwaldenphd/eoc-final-project-resources/blob/main/tutorials.md) to visit the "Resources for Data Wrangling and Visualization" page that includes specialized Python resources for...
 - Data wrangling in Pandas
 - Working with an API response
 - Static visualisations with `matplotlib`
 - Plotting data in a Pandas `DataFrame`
+- Plotting with `seaborn`
 - Interactive visualization with `Plotly`
-- Interactive widgets (Jupyter Notebook and Plotly`
+- Interactive widgets (Jupyter Notebook and Plotly)
 - `dash` web apps

-[Click here](https://github.com/kwaldenphd/eoc-final-project-resources) to return to the landing page for this repository.
+- Statistical analysis and machine learning resources

 # Past Student Projects